 “The neighbourhood group – join up.
 That business you always dreamed of – start up.
 When we say “we are all in this together“, that is not a cry for help but a call to arms.
 Society is not a spectator sport.
 This is your country.
 It’s time to believe it.
 It’s time to step up and own it.”

 This was great symbolism, redolent of the wartime leader responsible for mobilising a large volunteer army.
-History buffs will note how Kitchener’s political foes came close to toppling him, prior to his untimely death when killed by an enemy mine on board HMS Hampshire, off the Orkney islands.
-No symbolism or portent here, we assume.
+However, history buffs will note how Kitchener’s political foes came close to toppling him, prior to his untimely death.
+He was killed by an enemy mine on board HMS Hampshire, off the Orkney islands.
+So, no symbolism or portent here, we assume.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?